nonoMain/nonoArch/README.md

 4. [installer-chroot.sh](./.scripts/installer-chroot.sh) - runs on the installed system as root
 5. [user.sh](./.scripts/user.sh) - runs on the installed system as admin user
 6. [post-live-env.sh](./.scripts/post-live-env.sh) - runs on the live environment as root

+## More stuff you can do
+for more useful stuff to do on your arch system look under [here](./.usefull/)

+### Install noise suppression
+install [noise-suppression-for-voice](https://github.com/werman/noise-suppression-for-voice) and follow the insturctions

+or if you use pulseaudio and want to save some time run [this](./.usefull/install_noise_suppression.sh) script to install noise-suppression-for-voice and configure it (make sure to fill the missing params inside the script)

 ## Notes
 - This script is an improved version of an old Arch install script I had.